tkunerlab/-pns_2photon_longitudinal-3Ddata-analysis/README.md

 Peripheral neural system in two-photon longitudinal 3D data analysis

-The code are written in matlab, one can test single images or large-scale 4D datasets in a single PC or in High performance computers (HPC).
+The codes are written in matlab, one can test single images or large-scale 4D datasets in a single PC or in High performance computers (HPC).

 Steps of data processing and analysis